PAGE Student Teacher Achievement Recognition

 3) Score highest on any single test date (scores may not be combined from two or more test dates).
 Nominees’ SAT scores must be equal to or higher than the SAT national average scores on the Evidence Based Reading and Writing and Math sections.
 For the 2022 STAR program, these scores are Evidence-Based Reading and Writing 531 and Math 520.

-4) At the end of Junior year, based on GPA, be in the top 10 percent or be among the to 10 students numerically, whichever category provides the largest number of eligible students.
+4) At the end of Junior year, (Fall grades are not to be factored into class standing for STAR), based on GPA, must be in the top 10 percent or be among the top 10 students numerically, whichever category provides the largest number of eligible students.

 A student must meet the “top 10” requirement based on cumulative high school (grades 9 through 11) grade point average numerically computed by utilizing the system normally utilized by the school.
 Calculation should be on cumulative grades through the junior year.